MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-external-list.md

 6. In the **Target Application Administrators** section, in the **Target Application Administrators** field, enter the name of a group or a list of users who can edit this Target Application.
 You can also search for the name of a group in Microsoft Online Directory Server.
 Typically, this section usually contains the name of the SharePoint or global admin.

-7. In the **Members** section, in the **Members** field enter the name of the group that will use the Target Application.
+7. In the **Members** section, in the **Members** field, enter the name of the group that will use the Target Application.
 Generally, this is a group from the Microsoft Online Directory Service (MSODS).

      If you are a global admin, you can create groups in MSODS in the Microsoft 365 admin center.